-I’ve been adding major events of the 80s and 90s for three weeks, but I won’t attach descriptions of Aussie Open tournaments of years 1980-1987… Australian Open over twenty years of the Open era was a “second league” major, it has changed in 1988 when the tournament was shifted from grass courts at Kooyong to hard-courts at Flinders Park.
-Many top players had been omitting Australian Open before the ’88 season, we can assume that legends like Bjorn Borg or John McEnroe might have won more major titles if Australian Open had had a prestige of the current times.
-Enough to say, Borg appeared at the Australian Open just once, in 1973 as a 17-year-old player, seeking points and money wherever.
-One year later he was already a Roland Garros champion and didn’t bother tripping to Australia to play on a verge of two seasons, there were editions when the final was held on January 1!
-Actually all best Europeans didn’t like to play in Australia in the 70s due to various reasons (low prize money and inconvenient date, among the most significant ones), the tournament was almost entirely an internal affair of Australian & American guys.
+I’ve been adding major events of the 80s and 90s for three weeks, but I won’t attach descriptions of Aussie Open tournaments of years 1980-1987… Australian Open over twenty years of the Open era was a “second league” major, it has been changed since 1988 when the tournament was shifted from grass courts at Kooyong to hard-courts at Flinders Park.
+Many top players had been omitting Australian Open before the ’88 season; we can assume that legends like Bjorn Borg or John McEnroe might have won more major titles if Australian Open had had a prestige of the current times.
+Enough to say, Borg appeared at the Australian Open just once, in 1973 as a 17-year-old boy, seeking points and money wherever.
+One year later he was already a Roland Garros champion and didn’t bother tripping to Australia to play at the turn of two seasons – there were editions when the final was held on January 1!
+Actually all the best Europeans didn’t like to play in Australia in the 70s due to various reasons (low prize money and inconvenient date among the most significant ones), the tournament was almost an internal affair of Australian & American guys.
 McEnroe played in Melbourne for the first time in 1983, and in some sense it was the first edition of the tournament that a value of the draw was similar to other three majors; came that year to Melbourne also second best player in the world at the time, Ivan Lendl, who had skipped the tournament in years 1981-82 being a foreseeable title contender.
-Although there were more players in the draw since 1983 (increased from 56 to 96), winning Australian Open was an easier task to do in comparison to Paris, London or New York, because 32 seeded players had a ‘bye’ in the first round, so a seeded champion had to win six matches, not seven as in other majors.
-I guess it’s worth mentioning a funny pattern of winning two consecutive Australian Open titles in the 80s, before losing to a new champion:
+Although there were more players in the draw since 1983 (increased from 56 to 96), winning Australian Open was an easier task to do comparing to Paris, London or New York, because 32 seeded players had a ‘bye’ in the first round, so a seeded champion had to win six matches, not seven as in other majors.
+I guess it’s worth mentioning a funny pattern of winning two consecutive Australian Open titles in the 80s, before losing to a new champion: 😀

 Below a compilation of finals 1980-1987, all articles written for the New York Times